Signhildsberg

 Signhildsberg (historically Fornsigtuna, where forn means ancient, Old Sigtuna, Sithun, Signesberg) is a manor that formerly was a royal estate (Uppsala öd), located in the parish of Håtuna approximately 4 km west of the modern town of Sigtuna, by Lake Mälaren in Sweden.
 Although the location is nearly forgotten, it has a central role in Norse mythology, according to which it was founded by the Norse god Odin.

 Etymology

-The name Sigtuna is contested.
+The etymology of the name Sigtuna is contested.
 According to one theory, it is a compound name where the second element is -tuna and the first one is either of two closely related dialectal words, viz. sig meaning "seeping water" or "swamp" or sik meaning "swamp".
 As a basis for this intpretation, a brook south of Signhildsberg has been mentioned, or the fact that the estate was surrounded by marshy terrain.

 Another theory considers the name to be an ancient prestigious "wander toponym", meaning "strong fortress", like the Celtic toponym Segodunum, from Proto-Germanic *sigatūna-, Old Norse Sigtún, cf. Proto-Germanic *segaz ~ *sigiz- "victory": Gothic sigis, Old Norse sigr, Old English sigor, Old Frisian sige, sīge, Old High German sigi, sigu.

 In 1680, the name was changed to Signhildsberg after the Old Norse legend of Hagbard and Signy.